 Tip: Cherries bruise easily, and they are very perishable.
 Cherries will only stay fresh in the fridge for a few days, so eat them shortly after bringing them home.

 Health benefits: Anti-inflammatory, magnesium, manganese, silica, cancer prevention, and vitamins C, K, and B5.

 What to look for: Choose firm cucumbers with no soft spots.

 Tip: Enjoy sliced into salad or chopped up and served alongside spicy curry dishes.

 How to choose: Choose deeply colored tomatoes that are firm and free of wrinkles.
 Tomatoes should smell sweet.

 Tip: Tomatoes can be eaten raw, roasted, grilled, or sauteed.

 What to look for: Choose firm peppers that sound hollow and are free of wrinkles.

-Tip: As the pepper gets more ripe, it not only has a better taste, but it also gets more nutritious.
-Enjoy peppers raw, roasted or in a stir fry.
+Tip: As the pepper gets riper, it not only has a better taste but also gets more nutritious.
+Enjoy peppers raw, roasted, or in a stir fry.